 2. Has completed previous contracts of a similar nature with a satisfactory record of performance.
 A "satisfactory record of performance" means that to the extent the costs associated with and time available to perform a previous contract were within the Offer's control, the Offeror stayed within the time and budget allotted for the Procurement and otherwise performed the contract in a satisfactory manner.
-The City should carefully scrutinize an Offeror's records of contract performance if the Offeror is or recently has been materially deficient in contract performance.
-In reviewing the Offeror's performance, the City should determine whether the Offeror took appropriate corrective action.
-The City may review the Offeror's performance on both private and public contracts in determining the Offeror's record of contract performance.
+The City should carefully scrutinize an Offeror's records of contract performance if the Offeror's performance, the City should determine whether the Offeror's deficient performance was expressly excused under the terms of the contract, or whether the Offeror took appropriate corrective action.
+The City may review the Offeror's performance.
 The City shall document the record of performance of a prospective Offeror if the City finds the prospective Offeror non-Responsible under this Paragraph;